 Torticollis, or wryneck, is a condition characterized by lateral twisting of the neck, causing the head to tilt to one side and the chin to rotate to the opposite side.

-A myriad of conditions can cause torticollis, but it must be emphasized that the differential diagnosis is quite different for infants (or babies) in comparison with children and adolescents.
+A myriad of conditions can cause torticollis; however, it must be emphasized that the differential diagnosis is quite different for infants (or babies) in comparison with children and adolescents.

 The most common cause of torticollis in babies is congenital muscular torticollis linked to a contracture of the sternocleidomastoid muscle.
 Some unusual non-muscular causes of torticollis in babies also have to be considered, including benign paroxysmal torticollis, ocular torticollis caused by the disturbances in the oculomotor nerves, Sandifer’s syndrome as a result of gastroesophageal reflux disease, as well as neural axis abnormalities.

-Congenital muscular torticollis represents a condition caused by unilateral fibrosis of the sternocleidomastoid muscle – the big ropey muscle that allows our neck to turn and rotate.
+Congenital muscular torticollis represents a condition caused by unilateral fibrosis of the sternocleidomastoid muscle, which is the large muscle that allows the neck to turn and rotate.
 Although numerous explanations and pathophysiological mechanisms have been proposed, the true etiology of this condition remains uncertain.

-In addition to head tilting, in babies with this condition the range of motion around the neck is limited, and they usually present with a soft lump in the neck muscle, and flattening of a side of the face due to sleeping on that side.
+In addition to head tilting, in babies with this condition have a limited range of motion around the neck.
+As a result, these patients usually present with a soft lump in the neck muscle and flattening of a side of the face due to sleeping on that side.

-Other Causes of Torticollis in Infants
+Other types of torticollis in infants

 Even though it can be seen in babies after four months of age, ocular torticollis usually manifests later than congenital muscular torticollis, according to the binocular-vision-development period.
-Common causes of ocular torticollis are congenital nystagmus and congenital paralytic squint.
+Common causes of ocular torticollis include congenital nystagmus and congenital paralytic squint.